Sklavit/pet_project/apps/streamlit_ds_chat/cloud_coiled_io/README.md

 ```

 Works with AWS, GCloud, Azure, etc.
-Runs dusk and pure python.
+Runs Dask and pure Python.

 # How to install Coiled

 Just register on `coiled.io` and follow instructions.
 Everything is very simple and works great.

-The only pitfall: all you installs probably should go from single distribution system.
+The only pitfall: all you installs should probably come from single distribution system.
 If you use conda, you should install everything with `conda install`.
 If you use `pip`, you should install all packages with `pip install`.